tgruetzm/Owl-Sense/README.md

   2. The yellow Error LED will flash indicating the clock is not set.
   3. Hold the Wireless button until the blue LED illuminates, to turn on the radio.
   4. Load the Owl Sense app on your phone.
-  5. Connect to and configure the device, set a Continuous schedule and Enable the recorder.
+  5. Connect to and configure the device, set a Continuous schedule and toggle the recorder On.
   6. Press Update and disconnect from the recorder.
   7. The red Record LED should flash indicating a recording is in progress.